niknik3610/IoT_Platform/vue_frontend/README.md

 To run the web-frontend you will need to have the newest version of NPM (Node Package Manager) installed.
 If you need help doing that, follow the [documentation](https://nodejs.org/en/download/package-manager).

-Once you have installed node, you can run the serve_web_frontend.sh script (TODO).
+Once you have installed node, you can run the serve_frontend.sh script.
 Before you are able to do this, you will need to give it execution rights using:

 ```
 chmod +x serve_frontend.sh